Soranosuke2001/2420_assign2/README.md

 - **Important Note:** You must complete the node setup procedures in the `/var/www/src` directory.
 You must also run the `source ~/.bashrc` command in order to apply the changes made.

-- Note: You should alter that the index.html slightly between server-one and server-two so that you are able to visually see that the load balancer is working properly.
+- Note: You should alter that the index.js slightly.
+- For server-one: "return { hello: "server-one" }"
+- For server-two: "return { hello: "server-two" }"

 ---